Rhode Island Emergency Room Negligence Attorneys

 However, if they fail to provide the basic standard of care by committing a form of negligence, then they can be held liable.
 The doctor, nurses, and even the hospital could potentially be liable for what happened to you and your loved one.
-A Boston medical malpractice lawyer can help you determine who has the liability in your specific case.
+A Rhode Island emergency room error lawyer can help you determine who has the liability in your specific case.

 Why You Should Consider Hiring an Attorney

 In cases of emergency room malpractice, it may be more difficult to prove negligence since ER staff usually gets more leeway.
 For this reason alone, you may want to consider hiring an attorney, as they can work to prove your case while you work on recovering.
 Your lawyer will try to prove that staff did not adhere to a standard of care when they were treating you, thus demonstrating negligence.

 Additionally, the attorney will take care of communicating with all involved parties for you.
 They will arrange negotiations, speak with the hospital’s legal team, and talk with insurance companies.
 Without a lawyer, the insurance company could try to take advantage of you and offer you a lower settlement than what you deserve, which is not fair to you.

 Your attorney will make sure your claim is filed before the statute of limitations expires, which in most malpractice cases is three years from the date of the malpractice or when it was discovered.
 If your claim is filed too late, you will likely be deemed ineligible to collect an award, pending any extenuating circumstances of your case.